The 2017 Library Series

 MARRIAGE IS MURDER by Nick Hall

 This fall, M&M Performing Arts brings Marriage is Murder, a murderously funny comedy by Nick Hall, to the library.
 Ex-spouses Paul and Polly Butler write murder mysteries together.
-They act out the crimes in Paul’s apartment: poisoned chocolates and lethal martinis, alibis and fingerprints and bodies all contribute to the hilarity.
+They act out the crimes in Paul’s apartment: poison, knives, guns, alibis and fingerprints all contribute to the hilarity.
 There are many fast paced comic twists as they attempt to outdo and surprise each other and they learn that marriage, like murder, is in the details.
-Directed by Maureen Howard with Carol Eagen and Dick Smith.
+Directed by Maureen Howard and featuring the talents of Carol Eagen, Dick Smith and Janet Tinari.

 DEAD MAN’S CELL PHONE by Sarah Ruhl